CiscoSecurity/amp-00-integration-workflows/docs/source/amp/deployment.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If you plan to re-install AMP for Endpoints at a later date you should use this action to leave configuration on the disk.
 This will result in the connector re-registering with the cloud using the same GUID.
-This capabiliy is not available for Mac OS.
+This capability is not available for Mac OS.

 Windows